spyroot/DH-MAML/README.md

 torch distribution

-a reproduction of the original implementation [cbfinn/maml_rl](https://github.com/cbfinn/maml_rl/) in Pytorch.
-These experiments are based on the paper
+These experiments are based on the paper:

 > Chelsea Finn, Pieter Abbeel, and Sergey Levine.
 Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks. _International Conference on Machine Learning (ICML)_, 2017 [[ArXiv](https://arxiv.org/abs/1703.03400)]

+Make sure you check Stanford CS330.

+* MAML
 ```
 @article{finn17maml,
   author    = {Chelsea Finn and Pieter Abbeel and Sergey Levine},